AthiraThulasi/AthiraThulasi/README.md

 **QA Engineer · 5 years · Manual & Automation · Always upskilling**

 I believe in giving my 100% to everything I do.
 As a QA Engineer, that means showing up with patience, persistence, and a genuine passion for quality.
 I stay committed, work through challenges with focus, and don't stop until I get things right.
 That's who I am at work and beyond.
-Committed to getting a little better every single day. ✨
+Committed to getting a little better every single day ✨

 ---